TMR Based Current Probe

 Why?

-Current probes are a very useful piece of kit.
-Usually I would use a Current transformer when necessary but these dont work for DC.
-The TMR sensors can work with DC into the high frequency range, and a DIY option would make them accessible to the Hobbyist, as professional options cost thousands of dollars.
-I first became curiuos about TMR sensors after reading this page on the TDK website:
+Current probes are a very useful piece of test equipment.
+Usually, I would use a current transformer when measuring AC currents, but CTs don't work for DC voltages.
+The TMR sensors can work with DC into the high frequency range, and a DIY option would make them accessible to the Hobbyist.
+Professional options cost thousands of dollars, so a low cost alternative would be increadible!

-there are some clear benefits with these chips over Hall effect or AMR devices, and since I was looking for a new project I thought making a useful device out of these relatively new devices would be a perfect fit!
+I first became curious about TMR sensors after reading this page on the TDK website: https://product.tdk.com/en/techlibrary/productoverview/tmr-angle-sensors.html There are some clear benefits with these chips over Hall effect or AMR devices, and since I was looking for a new project I thought making a useful device out of these relatively new devices would be a perfect fit!

 It Works!
-And Testing

 Topology